Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Data

 \section{Data}

 In this section, we describe the datasets used to to validate and correct the numerical storm surge model.
 We evaluate \acrshort{roms} in hindcast and forecast modes.
 However, the usefulness of an improved hindcast in an operational context is limited, so we show only the results of correcting the Nordic4-SS forecasts.
-Moreover, although the methods have been applied to all the stations, we show the results for three Norwegian stations: \acrshort{osc}, \acrshort{bgo}, and \acrshort{anx}, which are located in different regions of Norway.
+Moreover, although the methods have been applied to all the permanent Norwegian stations, we show the results for three of them located in different regions: \acrshort{osc}, \acrshort{bgo}, and \acrshort{anx}.